aajfranklin/Click-And-Roll/README.md

 - [ ] Fix white space when players don't have enough seasons to fill the overlay
 - [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay
 - [ ] Fix stat display briefly visible without styling when in new scroll parent
-- [ ] Fix do not observe mutations in content editable fields

 #### Other